uvavision/bias-pretrained-vision-models/README.md

 ['clip', 'moco_resnet50', 'simclr_resnet50','bit_resnet50', 'resnet50', 'resnet18','alexnet', 'vgg', 'densenet', 'fasterrcnn', 'retinanet', 'googlenet', 'resnet34',
                     'resnet101', 'resnet152', 'resnext50_32x4d', 'resnext101_32x8d', 'wide_resnet50_2', 'wide_resnet101_2', 'virtex_resnet50']
 ```
+1. In `train.py`, modify the `models_implemented` list in `lightning_setup()` and `lightning_train()` and add the name of the model
+2. In `model_init.py`, modify `load_models_pytorch()` to setup the model to be trained with pytorch lightning for multi-label classification on an available dataset
+3. Lastly, manually create a directory for your model in the `experiments/` directory, see step 3 in the "Replicating Results" section to ensure training metadata for your model is created.
+For example, you will only need to create `experiments/analysis_set/model_name/`
+3. *This is discouraged but included here if absolutely necessary* Note, if your model cannot be trained with pytorch lightning, you will need to define a separate function in `model_init.py` following the example for clip: `initialize_model_clip()`.
+Additionally, you will need to add a file such as `clip_model.py` in `models_def/` defining the training functions and feature extraction logic for such a model.
+This will also involve modifying `lightning_train(), lightning_setup(), main()` and `extract_features()` in `train.py` to include separate calls for this model.

 ### Adding an Analysis Set
+1. In `analysis_sets/`, create an additional directory with the name of your analysis set that specifies .txt files for each class in the set.
+The .txt file should contain image_ids or urls to the images in that class
+2. In `config/`, create a .yaml file specifying the metadata for that analysis set.
+Follow `coco.yaml` for an example.
+Label names and classes names categories define abbreviations to be used during plotting
+3. `pytorch_models.py` includes a `PytorchFeatureExtractor` class (`clip_model.py` includes one as well) which includes a `process_imgs()` function that specifies how to access the images in the .txt files in `analysis_sets/`.
+Add in an additional line for your analysis set and modify the class attributes accordingly if needed.
 ### Training on an additional dataset

 ## Contents